 Grant: Yeah, clients, and then third party teams as well.
 They have both clients and contemporary people they collaborate with.

 Joel: In my days, if I was sending a message saying "We found a zero-day in the thing and you need to patch this," you don't want to do that in an email.
+You just can't.

 An analogy to that is, "We think the price on that company you want to buy--" If you think about corp dev and people doing deals, same thing.